Motorola names a new president and chairman

-Sergio Bruniac has been named Motorola's new president and chairman.
-Bruniac, a Moto veteran, replaces Aymar de Lencquesaing, who stepped down earlier this year.
+Sergio Buniac has been named Motorola's new president and chairman.
+Buniac, a Moto veteran, replaces Aymar de Lencquesaing, who stepped down earlier this year.
 The move was announced Monday via a company blog post.

 "With over 20 years of service at Motorola," the company wrote, "Sergio's CV combines end-to-end industry experience including a strong track record of growth in leading our Latin America business (we are now #2 in that market!), as well as stints in strategic planning and product management."